Table of Contents

 - Refer all detailed questions to your attorney.

-- Never accept an initial settlement offer.
+- Consider carefully before accepting an initial settlement offer.

-Unique Insurance Challenges for Pregnant Claimants
+Unique Insurance Challenges For Pregnant Claimants

 Injuries Sustained In A Car Accident Involving Pregnant Women